knpuniversity/symfony2-rest/knpu/episode2/httpexception-invalid-json.md

 ```

 And we *still* fail because the `nickname` field is missing.
 So apparently, if we
-send invalid JSON, it acts like we're sending *no* data.
-Good luck to any future
+send invalid JSON, it acts like we're sending nothing.
+So good luck to any future
-API client trying to debug this: "I passed you a nickname!!!".
+API client trying to debug this.

 ## Handling Invalid JSON